SAP-samples/fsm-extension-sample/docs/Appconfig.md

 # Appconfig.json file

-If you generate the extension application project via [generator.sh](./generator.sh), the `appconfig.json` is initial created automatically.
-Else if you create the extension application as a freestyle project and install it manually on arbitrary platform, there must be an endpoint `/appconfig.json` under the extension application root URL.
+When creating the extension application and installing it manually on arbitrary platform, there must be an endpoint `/appconfig.json` under the extension application root URL.

 The `appconfig.json` file contains metadata about the extension application.
 The structure of the `appconfig.json` file must follow the definition as below: